Home Remedies for Varicose Veins

 Wear comfortable clothes

-Make sure that your pants, and other clothes you wear around your waist and groin, are loose, since tight clothes can act like tourniquets which restrict the blood flow in these important points for circulation.
+Make sure that your pants and other clothes you wear around your waist and groin are loose.
+Tight clothes can act like tourniquets which restrict the blood flow in these important points for circulation.

-Likewise, wear comfortable shoes, because shoes with low heels put less straight on your calf muscles than shoes with high heels.
+Likewise, wear comfortable shoes, because shoes with low heels put less strain on your calf muscles than shoes with high heels.

 Sleep wearing spandex pants

-These kinds of pants made from elastic material put pressure on your legs and can help a bit.
-Make sure, nevertheless, that you don’t choose ones that put too much pressure on your groin or waist, because those can cut off the circulation there.
+These kinds of pants made from elastic material put pressure on your legs and can help relieve the pressure or pain a bit.
+Make sure, nevertheless, that you don’t choose ones that put too much pressure on your groin or waist, because those can cut off the circulation.